What We Do

 In collaboration with the Citiparks Ormsby Recreation Center, the South Side Community Council created a community garden in 2021.
 The garden will be a teaching tool for Citiparks Children’s Summer Programs at Ormsby.
 It will be maintained by the kids and all the beautiful bounty of fresh veggies will go to the kids, their families and anyone that volunteers at the garden During the summer, Tuesdays are harvest nights where residents can pick up vegetables.
 Several volunteers worked hard every Saturday in the summer of 2021 to dig out the grass, get new dirt in, and transform the space into a beautiful garden.

-If you are interested in participating in the 2023 Ormsby Community Garden, see our Volunteer page
+If you are interested in participating in the Ormsby Children’s Community Garden, see our Volunteer page

 More about Ormsby Park Community Garden